Futhark: Mysterious Ancient Runic Alphabet of Northern Europe

 - 800-year-old message carved into Rune Stick Shows Ancient Code still used in Middle Ages

 In popular culture, runes have been seen as possessing mystical or magical properties .
-Historical and fictional, runes appear commonly in modern popular culture, particularly in fantasy literature, video games and various other forms of media.
-Many modern Wiccan sects use Runes ceremonially and ritualistically.
+Historical and fictional runes commonly appear in modern popular culture, particularly in fantasy literature, video games, and various other forms of media.
+Many modern Wiccan sects use runes ceremonially and ritualistically as well.

-The ‘secret’ of the runes continues to captivate us today.
+The ‘secret’ of the futhark and the runes that it is comprised of continues to captivate us today.

 "The Origins of the Runes."
 Norse Mythology for Smart People.
 [Online] Available here.